Mwa1879/X-Ray_Vision/README.md

 care and help more people.

 # Team contributions
+Mohamad Abouelafia Worked on research, building the model/preprocessing, and training and testing the model.
+Isaac Nathoo Worked on research, building the model/experimented with preprocessing, and writing the report.
-Hossam Zaki Worked on research, building the model/preprocessing, and training and testing the model Isaac Nathoo Worked on research, building the model/experimented with preprocessing, and writing the report Muhammad Haider Asif Worked on research, building the model/experimented with preprocessing, and writing the report Mohammad Abouelafia Worked on research, building the model/preprocessing, and training and testing the model
+Hossam Zaki Worked on research, building the model/preprocessing, and training and testing the model.
+Muhammad Haider Asif Worked on research, building the model/experimented with preprocessing, and writing the report.